omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

    these unfortunately don't work on chart scripts.
 Limited debugging can be performed using print statements, throwing exceptions, and dumping stack traces, which is usually enough.
-If you really need debugging to get a piece of code working, one way is to factor out the code be able to run independently, and use an external debugger (or the IDE's debugger) on the resulting ``.py`` file.
+If you really need debugging to get a piece of code working, one way is to factor out the code to be able to run independently, and use an external debugger (or the IDE's debugger) on the resulting ``.py`` file.

 Errors